 Join IRE and NICAR in Newport Beach, CA for our annual conference devoted to data journalism, March 7-10, 2019 at the Newport Beach Marriott Hotel.
-Come and learn about tools you need to dig deeper into stories and give readers, viewers and your online audience the information they’re demanding.

 The Computer-Assisted Reporting Conference offers something for everyone, from beginners to those on the cutting edge of digital reporting.
 We’ll offer everything from the basics on using spreadsheets, databases and online mapping to data visualization and the latest technological advances.
 You’ll come away with story ideas, plenty of inspiration and tools to help you overcome typical data hurdles.
 Bypass the budget issues in your newsroom by taking hands-on classes in free software.
 Get a look at what the biggest names in data-driven reporting are using to make a major impact online.
 Learn from the best in the business in discussions and during hands-on training sessions.